Devjay27/burgers-api/README.md

 # burgers-api
-An API showing list of top american burgers
+A NodeJS API showing list of top american burgers